Strydir/WordMaker/README.md

 .All of the old Font and WingDing files will cause issues, so please remove them all.

-I have removed all fonts from the distribution zip file, except the dev supplied ones, until I have a chance to fix them.
-You should note that my fonts have a large "pologon count" (meaning that they have a pretty big performance impact) so you're better off using the Orbitron font, anyway.
+I have removed 2 fonts from the distribution zip file,  until I have a chance to fix them.
+I have repaired the Comic Font and it's now available along with the dev supplied Orbitron Font.
+However, you should note that my fonts have a large "pologon count" (meaning that they have a pretty big performance impact) so you're better off using the Orbitron font.
+I expect to bring back the Archivo_Black font after I've had a chance to build some missing symbols for it.
 I probably won't bring back the Cambridge version as it has the highest hit.